We Are the Glitch

 "A glitch has appeared in the reproduction of the world." -Lauren Berlant

 The glitch can be understood as a transmission or interruption producing failure within an infrastructure.
-With the ongoing crisis state that defines our present moment, we can begin to see the significance of our human interventions in the production of the world and layers of accumulative damage.
+With the ongoing crisis state that defines our present moment, we now see the significance of our human interventions in the production of the world and layers of accumulative damage.

 The source material for this film is four still photographs.
 Two are of landscapes from my home in British Columbia, and the other two are "glitch" photos.
 These "glitch" photos were originally images of a convoluted freeway overpass, but through a glitch in processing, the images became fractured beyond recognition.
 I use these images to reflect on the deep history embedded in the land and the "glitch" that is our human interruption in the natural order of the world.